 If you previously used this option, you should know that connecting to a second location increases the encryption overhead, which leads to high ping with VPN.

 As such, you should check your VPN settings and disable the proxy.
 Similarly, turn off any proxy tools running on your computer and check Windows to make sure it doesn’t connect to a proxy.

 6. Turn off other tools and set up split tunneling

 If your entire network traffic is routed through the VPN server, this could result in high ping with VPN.
 Consider how many other applications run in the background while you’re playing.

-If those tools need an active Internet connections, such as a web browser, torrenting client, or streaming app, they could take up your entire bandwidth, especially when encrypting data over VPN.
+If those tools need active Internet connections, such as a web browser, torrenting client, or streaming app, they could take up your entire bandwidth, especially when encrypting data over a VPN.

 What you need to do is disable all these applications and set up split tunneling mode.
 Although you can manually do this, it’s much easier to use a VPN with built-in support for split tunneling, such as Private Internet Access.

 If your ISP can detect VPN traffic, it might throttle your bandwidth.
 That translates to a poorer connection speed and high ping with VPN.

 But you can hide the fact that you’re using VPN and make your traffic look like HTTPS by using obfuscation mode.